- Software Issues

 Operating system issue

 Keep in mind that if a drive does not work on your computer (and isn’t showing any signs of hardware issues), a good troubleshooting step is to plug the drive into a computer it has worked with before.
-This will help make sure it isn’t just an issue with the operating system or other problem with your computer rather than the drive itself.
+A hard drive pop up issue could just be a problem with the computer being connected, by connecting to another computer, you can make sure it isn’t just an issue with the operating system or other problem with your computer rather than the drive itself.

 If you have important data on the hard drive that is not working, the first step is to complete data recovery on the drive.
 Once the data is recovered and safe, then you may want to try to repair the software issues on the drive you have.
 There are tons of tools available to repair software-based issues with hard drives.
 Most operating systems have a built-in repair utility that does a decent job of repairing issues.

-When a drive does not mount because there is a physical issue with the drive itself, you are dealing with a hardware-based issue.
-These issues could be as simple as a failed cable, or as complicated as a bad head stack on your drive.
+When a drive does not pop up because there is a physical issue with the drive itself, you are dealing with a hardware-based issue.
+Your hard drive pop up issue could be as simple as a failed cable, or as complicated as a bad head stack on your drive.
 Some of the more common issues with drives are bad blocks and firmware issues.
 There are also power issues like a failing printed circuit board (common after a power surge of some kind), or issues after the drive is dropped like failed or stuck heads.
+Often times, hardware-based issues will require professional data recovery services.

 The platters that hold the data on your drive are made up of what are called sectors or blocks.
 When a block goes bad, they no longer can hold data or be read.
-If important information was in a block that went back, sometimes that inaccessible data will cause the computer to not mount the drive.
+If important information was in a block that went back, sometimes, that inaccessible data will cause the computer to not be able to read the drive enough to allow the hard drive to pop up.

 Hard drives have their own (fairly complex) firmware.
 The firmware tells the drive how to work, so if it becomes corrupted, the drive will not be able to operate correctly.
 A lot of hard drive firmware is stored on the platters, so bad blocks could develop in the firmware section of the drive as well.